Asti: where wine becomes an art form

 If you are not yet convinced that Asti is the city of excellence of the Italian wine scene, well, you should know that in the Asti area was born the first Piedmontese Wine Road.
 It is Strada Astesana, born in 1999, that crosses 52 municipalities of the province of Asti and of Langhe!

 At this point, all you have to do is get into the Asti spirit and think about what to taste… and drink!
-There is no doubt that the aromatic and fragrant sparkling wine par excellence will be your choice: the Asti secco DOC Sarunè, with hints of citrus fruits and elder flowers.
-In the mouth it is dry, smooth and balanced, with a long and sapid finish.
+There is no doubt that the aromatic and fragrant sparkling wine par excellence will be your choice: the Asti secco DOC Sarunè, with hints of citrus fruits and elderflowers.
+In the mouth, it is dry, smooth, and balanced, with a long and sapid finish.
 In short, not to be missed (you will thank me later).
 Just think that Sarunè’s grapes have been selected in excellent vineyards chosen for their exposure and soil type because they give the fruit particular aromaticity and acidity.

-The name “Sarunè”, a Piedmontese term which indicates the one who built wagons and used them for the transportation of barrels, was chosen because it recalls the nickname of Pietro Toso, second generation of the family still running the winery: Pietro du Sarun.
-This Moscato is excellent to accompany aperitifs and appetizers, I would suggest the smoothness of a cheese such as Fior di Tiglio, enriched by the sweetness of lime honey, and the delicacy of a fine grain salami such as Bengalino, made of seasoned pork.
+The name “Sarunè”, a Piedmontese term that indicates the one who built wagons and used them for the transportation of barrels, was chosen because it recalls the nickname of Pietro Toso, a second generation of the family still running the winery: Pietro du Sarun.
+This Moscato is excellent to accompany aperitifs and appetizers, I would suggest the smoothness of cheese such as Fior di Tiglio, enriched by the sweetness of lime honey, and the delicacy of a fine grain salami such as Bengalino, made of seasoned pork.

 – Until next time, With Love!